 The entire Royal Theatre features an annual hosting of more than 15 opera title shows of self or European production.
 It also hosts the numerous large ballet concerts and recitation contests throughout the year.
 The team and entire functioning unit of the orchestra of the Royal Theatre is the internationally recognised Orquesta Sinfonica de Madrid.

-Royal Theatre Information
+Royal Theatre Travel Tips

 - There is a tour in every half an hour from 10:30 am to 01:00 pm.